apache/apisix-docker/README.md

-## What is Apache APISIX API Gateway?
+## What is Apache APISIX API Gateway

 Apache APISIX is a dynamic, real-time, high-performance API Gateway.